jdatpham/learningc/README.md

-# learningc
+# Learning C Programming

-This repository is use to C programming
-My name is Jason and I like to learn
+My name is Jason and I like to learn C programming

+## Lesson 1
+Learn how to use `printf()` funtion